 How long after receiving the COVID-19 vaccine will my child be protected?

-Similar to the adult vaccine, a child will be considered fully vaccinated two weeks after receiving the second dose of the vaccine.
-It’s important for children to keep following the usual safety guidance for unvaccinated people, including masking and physical distancing.
+Similar to the adult vaccine, a child will be considered fully vaccinated two weeks after receiving the final dose of the vaccine.

 Does getting vaccinated mean my child can stop wearing a mask?

 Children should follow the same safety guidelines as vaccinated adults, based on CDC, state and local public health recommendations and regulations.
-For instance, if a child is at an indoor setting with a large number of people, we recommend wearing a mask.
-In addition, many schools and other venues around the country require masks.
+For instance, if a child over 2 years of age is at an indoor setting with a large number of people of unknown vaccination status, we recommend wearing a mask.
+In addition, many schools and other venues require, or strongly recommend, masks.

 Can my child still get COVID-19 after being vaccinated?

-While cases are fairly rare, people can still become infected with COVID-19 after being vaccinated.
-The vaccine dramatically reduces the likelihood of infection and greatly reduces the risk of severe disease and hospitalization.
+Yes, it is possible to become infected with COVID-19 after being vaccinated.
+However, the vaccine reduces the likelihood of infection—and greatly reduces the risk of severe disease, including hospitalization and death.